 This increase includes a big uptick in bandwidth-chewing activities like online gaming (and downloading large game updates) and video calls.
 Think of all those work-from-home video meetings, remote school classrooms, and virtual catch-ups with family and friends.

 For Internet Service Providers (ISPs), this increase in high-bandwidth activity can lead to Bufferbloat, a packet congestion issue that causes high latency, poor user quality of experience (QoE), and plenty of “slow internet” calls from increasingly frustrated subscribers.
+So, what is bufferbloat and how to fix it?

 What is Bufferbloat?

-So what exactly is bufferbloat?
 If we consult our handy Preseem Fixed Wireless Glossary, it tells us that bufferbloat “refers to when network links become saturated with high bandwidth activity, such as online gaming or Zoom calls.”
 This results in high latency, causing the internet to feel slow for subscribers.

 As Jim Gettys and Kathleen Nichols explain in this article, bufferbloat is also defined as “the existence of excessively large and frequently full buffers inside the network.”